 Francis MacManus Short Story Thursday 27 September 2018

-Every year, the winning and shortlisted stories are produced and broadcast on RTÉ Radio 1 in a season of new writing, read by leading actors, who in recent years have included Peter Hanly, Emmet Kirwan, Cathy Belton, Ingrid Craigie, Denis Conway, Andrew Bennett, Kathy-Rose O'Brien, and many more.
+The RTÉ Short Story Competition has been championing new talent for decades with the winning and shortlisted short stories being produced for radio broadcast and voiced by some of Ireland's most talented actors of the stage and screen.
+In recent years these have included Peter Hanly, Ali White, Emmet Kirwan, Cathy Belton, Ingrid Craigie, Denis Conway, Andrew Bennett, Caitríona Ní Mhurchú, Kathy-Rose O'Brien, and many more.

 This year, the full shortlist of 10 stories will be broadcast in the autumn, and will be available for download as podcasts.
-And for the 2019 competition, all three prizewinning stories will be available to read on thejournal.ie following broadcast.
+All three prizewinning stories will also be available to read on thejournal.ie